 Prevents premature greying

-An infusion of hibiscus flowers (1 teaspoon in 1 dl hot water, allow to drain and strain of) has a low pH and works well as a fragrant rinse after hair wash (perfect after a wash of Aleppo soap for instance) as well as conditioner spray.
+An infusion of hibiscus flowers (1 teaspoon in 1 dl hot water, allow to drain and strain of) has a low pH and works well as a fragrant rinse after hair wash (perfect after a wash of Aleppo soap for instance) as well as a conditioner spray.
 Hibiscus also restores the pH balance of the scalp.